retorquere/hass_addons/README.md

 ## Addons

-* [DDNS Updater](ddns_updater/DOCS.md) - Automatically updates one or more DDNS records with your public IP address.
+* [Cloudflare Private DDNS Updater](cloudflare_private_ddns_updater/DOCS.md) - Automatically updates one or more DDNS records with your private IP address.